Elizabeth Statuta Baker '70 Public Service Award

 All graduates of Goucher College and all former students who have matriculated and successfully completed at least one year of study in the undergraduate program or in any Goucher degree program are eligible for nomination.
 Alumnae/i previously recognized by honorary degree, by the John Franklin Goucher Medal, current members of the AAGC Board of Directors, and members of the Alumnae/i Public Service Awards Committee are ineligible.
 The Award may not be granted in absentia or in memoriam.
 Nominations may be initiated by any member of the Goucher community, past or present.
 Nomination does not guarantee conferral of the award, but begins a process of examining the nominee’s qualifications.

-Considerations for nominees of the Alumnae/i Award for Excellence in Public Service:
+Considerations for nominees of the Elizabeth Statuta Baker '70 Public Service Award:

 - Lifelong Service.

 - Breadth of service or intense focus on one organization.

 - Mentoring others to lead or carry on service; role model.

 - Philosophy about service; directed choices, goal-driven; deep personal commitment.

 - Unique type of service; pioneering leadership.